See Timeline home page for references.

 1 June – General Order No. 1 placed eleven companies of the Queen’s Own Rifles on active service.
 The eleventh company was the Upper Canada College Rifle Company and the boys immediately went on sentry duty at vulnerable points in the city [2] p13

-1 June – At 4 am the regiment parades with 356 men and travelled on the steamer City of Toronto for Port Dalhousie, followed by rail to Port Colborne arriving at 1 pm where they were joined by the 13th Battalion (now the Royal Hamilton Light Infantry), the York Rifle Company and the Caledonia Rifle Company [2] p17
+1 June – At 4 am the regiment parades with 356 men and traveled on the steamer City of Toronto for Port Dalhousie, followed by rail to Port Colborne arriving at 1 pm where they were joined by the 13th Battalion (now the Royal Hamilton Light Infantry), the York Rifle Company and the Caledonia Rifle Company [2] p17

 2 June – First time the Queen’s Own Rifles is in combat is at the Battle of Ridgeway (or Limeridge as it is also known).
 Casualties: 9 killed in action, 21 wounded (see June 11)